sakralbar/medialazyloader/README.md

 <script src="mediaLazyLoader.min.js"></script>
 ```

-You should add a class 'lazy' to all the elements that should use lazy loading:
+Than add a class "lazy" to all the elements that should use lazy loading:

 ```html
 <img class="lazy" src="img/image.jpg">